-The practical solutions of this formulation tend to be usually sparse, since only a fraction of the samples (support vectors) define the active constraints and separating hyperplanes.
+The solutions of this formulation are usually sparse, since only a fraction of the samples (support vectors) define the active constraints and separating hyperplanes.
 Given this structure and the size of practical applications, modern solution methods rely on decomposition steps, in which a working set of variables is iteratively re-optimized by a method of choice.
 Such an approach is referred to as \emph{block-coordinate descent} in \cite{Bertsekas2003}.
 The convergence of the algorithm can be guaranteed by including in the working set the variables that most severely violate the KKT conditions. \cite{Chu2007a}, in line with the work of \cite{Platt1998}, consider a minimal working set with only two variables at each iteration.
 The advantage is that the subproblem can be solved analytically in this case, the disadvantage is that a large number of working set selections can be needed for convergence, and the KKT condition check and gradient update may become the bottleneck instead of the optimization itself.
 To better balance the computational effort and reduce the number of decomposition steps, larger working sets could be considered (e.g., as in SVM$^\textsc{light}$ of \citealt{Joachims1999}).
 Still, to be successful, the algorithm must solve each subproblem, here a non-separable RAP--NC, very efficiently.
-Such an alternative optimization approach will be investigated in Section \ref{ordinal}. \\

-\textbf{Portfolio Management.} The mean-variance optimization (MVO) model of \cite{Markowitz1952} has been refined over the years to integrate a large variety of constraints.
+Such an alternative optimization approach will be investigated in Section \ref{ordinal}.\\ \textbf{Portfolio Management.} The mean-variance optimization (MVO) model of \cite{Markowitz1952} has been refined over the years to integrate a large variety of constraints.
 In its most classical form, the model aims to maximize expected return while minimizing a risk measure such as the variance of the return.
 This problem can be formulated as: